IntelliTect/Coalesce/docs/modeling/model-components/attributes.md

 ### [DefaultValue]

 Properties with `[DefaultValue]` will receive the specified value when a new ViewModel is instantiated on the client.
-This enables scenarios like prefilling a required property with a suggested value.
+This enables scenarios like pre-filling a required property with a suggested value.